B-Interactive/cloudflare-stream-wordpress/README.md

 ### Preferred Media Domain

 This option allows you to select from a small list of different Cloudflare media domains.
 This domain is used when delivering content to your users.
 The 3rd option is a unique subdomain specific to your Cloudflare account.
 This option will only be presented if you have at least one video already uploaded to your Cloudflare Stream account.

+### Thumbnail Time

+Thumbnails for videos will be auto-generated, taken from a location (in seconds) within each video.
+By default, this is the first frame of the video (0 seconds), but you can change the site-wide default here.
+This settings can be overridden on a per-video basis, by specifying the `postertime` shortcode attribute (see [Shortcode](#shortcode) below).

 ## Securing Video Access